 Still need convincing?

 The data capture system has been in private beta testing since February 2016.
 The first deployment was in partnership with Study Hall Foundation in Lucknow India and the system is used to record attendance in informal education centers.
-If this sounds like something your organization would be interested in piloting or using when the beta is complete send us a message.
+If this sounds like something that your organization would be interested in piloting or using when the beta is complete, let us know!